ABOUT US

 Thankfully, many brilliant BIPOC thinkers and allies have been developing more equitable research practices for years.
 Please visit our Tips + Tools page that compiles our favorite resources on data and research equity.
 Of course, we know that reading is not enough.
 As individuals and as a team, we also continue the deeper work of ongoing anti-racist education, choosing action over discourse, redistributing resources over charity work, and dismantling racist structures in our institutions and our work.
 We look forward to engaging you in this work when relevant and building a just society together.

 As part of our commitment to anti-racism, we also think it is critical to recognize that the study of the social sector is never truly neutral.
 As applied researchers, our individual positionalities, experiences, and perspectives influence the design, implementation, and analysis of our work.
 Therefore, it is our responsibility to be transparent about who we are and attentive to the ways in which this impacts our work.
-As a team of college-educated, middle-class, white women embedded in our Maine communities, we actively work to acknowledge and mitigate our biases as meaning makers, interpreters, and producers of knowledge.
+As a team of educated, middle-class, white professionals embedded in our Maine communities, we actively work to acknowledge and mitigate our biases as meaning makers, interpreters, and producers of knowledge through continuing education, reflection and self work,and our study approach and design.
 We also understand that this is a continuous and complex process at which we may not always succeed.
 While we may be homogenous in many ways, we are learners and listeners who are not afraid of dialogue and welcome your feedback.